AndreiBarsan/andreibarsan.github.io/dynslam.md

 scalability.
 We evaluate our system thoroughly on the well-known KITTI Vision Benchmark Suite.
-Our system is capable of near real- time operation on a PC at approximately 2.5Hz, with the primary bottleneck being the instance-aware semantic segmen- tation, which is a limitation we hope to address in future work.
+Our system is capable of near real- time operation on a PC at approximately 2.5Hz, with the primary bottleneck being the instance-aware semantic segmentation, which is a limitation we hope to address in future work.